fsvieira/wines-and-beer/README.md

 # Architecture
 Its a simple MVVC architecture using views to display data, controllers to get and prepare data for views and data service for a better data layer abstraction from external or internal data services.

-Currently the Services only handles localstorage data and it is not connected to any wine service only a json test file (https://github.com/fsvieira/wines-and-beer/blob/master/src/resources/wines.json), however the architecture will allow to have other data sources.
+Currently the Services only handles localstorage data and it is not connected to any wine service only a json test file (https://github.com/fsvieira/wines-and-beer/blob/master/src/resources/wines.json), this is because I didn't have time to complete the api connection and I had some problems registering on the wine websites, however the architecture will allow to easily add other data sources.